Cruising to Taiwan: A Family-Friendly Guide

 Below is a full breakdown of the Taiwan cruise ports that can accommodate large vessels, what type of port each one is, and where you can explore from each stop.

-Keelung Port (基隆港)
+Cruising to Keelung Port (基隆港)

-Port type: Full cruise terminal
+Port type: Keelung Port is a full cruise terminal

 Serves: Keelung City and Taipei